ros2/ros_network_viz/README.md

 * [x] Show the Quality-of-Service settings for each topic
 * [ ] Show the rate (hz) at which a topic is publishing data
 * [ ] Show the bandwidth that a topic is using
-* [ ] Have the ability to hide one or more topics on a node (how do we get them back?)
+* [x] Have the ability to hide one or more topics on a node
 * [ ] Gracefully handle topics with unknown topic types
 * [ ] Show the actual data flowing over a topic